ARM-software/coresight-wire-protocol/README.md

 Open a command prompt (e.g. Visual studio 2015 command prompt) in this directory.
 PATH must contain cmake and visual studio.
 Run:
 `build.bat Debug`

 This generates Visual Studio projects.
-Open in Visual Studio and build, the build the INSTALL target.
+Open in Visual Studio and build the INSTALL target.
 This copies the binaries and necessary files to run the tools to:
 `build/win_32-x86_64/dbg/dist/`

 ## CSWP server example